nikgalanop/edsger/src/design-choices.md

 ### Tools:
 - This compiler is written in OCaml.
-- We use both dune and Makefile as our build system.
+- We use both `dune` and `Makefile` as our build system.
-- For the lexer, it uses ocamllex.
+- For the lexer, it uses `ocamllex`.
-- For the parser, it uses Menhir.
+- For the parser, it uses `Menhir`.
 - We used a different symbol table for semantic analysis and IR Generation.
 Both of these symbol tables are heavily inspired by the code that is provided [here](https://courses.softlab.ntua.gr/compilers/2010a/bonus-ocaml-1.0.tgz)
 - We used LLVM and the LLVM bindings for OCaml, to produce LLVM IR from the AST that we generate.
-- It calls llc and clang to convert the produced LLVM IR to assembly or executable form.
+- It calls `llc` and `clang` to convert the produced LLVM IR to assembly or executable form.
-- We use ar and clang to create the prepackaged static library.
+- We use `ar` and `clang` to create the prepackaged static library.

 ### Compiler Behaviour And Options
-- The standard usage of the compiler (no flags), reads from an input file 'name.eds' and produces three files 'name.ll', 'name.s', 'name.out'.
+- The standard usage of the compiler (no flags), reads from an input file `name.eds` and produces three files `name.ll`, `name.s`, `name.out`.
 The first two contain the LLVM IR and the assembly accordingly.
 The `.out` file is the produced executable.
 - There are four options that can be passed to the compiler:
   1. `-O`: when provided, enables the LLVM IR optimization.
 The optimization process consists of the following passes:
       `mem2reg`, `Instruction Combining`, `Reassociation`, `CFG Simplification`, `Global Value Numbering (GVN)`, `Aggressive DCE`